Andrettin/Wyrmsun/readme.txt

 - 3.5.2
 -----------------------------------------------------------------------

+* Buildings
+- The Coal Mine is now built upon a deposit like the other mines.
+- Added snowy graphics for the dwarven Mead Hall and Bastion.

 * Quests
 - The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
 The magic ring will drop besides the destroyed hall.